"Homer Plessy deserves a monument because he doesn’t have one and he’s brave and strong with words." —Jibril

 "Ellen deserves a monument because she is awesome.
 How do you feel about Ellen DeGeneres?" —Blake

-Click here to preorder Courageous Eccentric, Diverse in time for the holiday season.
+Click here to order Courageous Eccentric, Diverse in time for the holiday season.